wolfmanjm/kivy-smoothie-host/README.md

     triple_tap_distance = 20
     triple_tap_time = 600 # <- and this to be > than double_tap_time

-### OR kivypie
-or use kivypie from here  http://kivypie.mitako.eu/ and the official 7" touch screen, pretty much runs out-of-the-box.
-(NOTE WIFI does not work for the rpi3 A+/B+, so use Rasbian Stretch above).

-If you do not have kivypie, but have jessie installed and just want kivy for rpi then...

-    $ echo "deb http://archive.mitako.eu/ jessie main" > /etc/apt/sources.list.d/mitako.list
-    $ curl -L http://archive.mitako.eu/archive-mitako.gpg.key | apt-key add -
-    $ apt-get update
-    $ sudo apt-get install python3-kivypie

 ### Common setup
 It is recommended to do this:-